 What if I do not wish my electronic health record to be accessed ?

-- Please write to the the Practice manager Julie Martin and we will update your practice records accordingly your electronic health records will no longer be shared.
+- Please write to the the Practice Manager Mark Boyd and we will update your practice records accordingly your electronic health records will no longer be shared.

 Do you need more information?

 - Please contact our Practice Manager on 0141 483 1740